J-READING Journal of Research and Didactics in Geography

 http://www.j-reading.org/index.php/geography

 <p>Open International Journal of Italian Association of Geography Teachers</p>Edizioni Nuova Culturaen-USJ-READING Journal of Research and Didactics in Geography2281-4310<p style="text-align: justify;">The Author assigns to the Nuova Cultura and to Italian Association of Geography Teachers all rights under copyright that can exist in and to the submitted paper.
-The Author warrants that the paper and images (photos, maps, graphs etc.) are original and that he/she is the Author of the submitted contribution and its parts; in the case of images taken by other publications, the Author must provide a specific authorization and must pay in advance any copyright.</p> <p><a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img style="border-width: 0;" src="https://i.creativecommons.org/l/by/4.0/88x31.png" alt="Creative Commons License" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.</p>Images and Imaginaries of the Sea.
+The Author warrants that the paper and images (photos, maps, graphs etc.) are original and that he/she is the Author of the submitted contribution and its parts; in the case of images taken by other publications, the Author must provide a specific authorization and must pay in advance any copyright.</p> <p><a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img style="border-width: 0;" src="https://i.creativecommons.org/l/by/4.0/88x31.png" alt="Creative Commons License" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.</p>Teaching Geography facing current and future challenges.
+Cross perspectives.
 Introduction

 http://www.j-reading.org/index.php/geography/article/view/434